scottfr/SystemsBook/08 Building Confidence/ModelConfidence.md

 ~ Exercise

-Create an equation to represent the uncertainty of how many red marbles in a bag.
+Create an equation to represent the uncertainty of how many red marbles there are in a bag.
 You know there are at least 5 red marbles and no more that 14.
 You do not have any other information.

 ~ Answer